PizzaCrust/sqlcrypto/README.md

 ## ⚠ Incomplete encryption implementation ️⚠️
 Encryption works for databases that have reserves, however databases without them; cannot be encrypted.
-Support for them will be added soon, however they will have penalties to performance compared to encrypting databases with reserves.
+Support for them will be added soon, however they will be more expensive to encrypt.

 ## Performance
 SQLCrypto, by default, does not parallelize.
 You can enable parallelization support through enabling the `parallel` feature flag, significantly boosting performance.
 Additionally, the aes dependency crate allows you to use aesni, if you change some rustc flags; which will boost performance significantly.